TheFeliqz/streamlit/README.md

 # Document Processor

-A small Streamlit app for summarizing documents and building a searchable knowledgebase with retrieval-augmented Q&A.
+A small Streamlit app for summarizing documents and building a searchable knowledge base with retrieval-augmented Q&A.

 ## Features